Wilenty/InnoSetup-plugin-ExecDos-and-CheckRunning/README.md

 Function GetModuleInfoW(const ModuleNameOrFullPathW: WideString; out IsLoaded: DWORD): WideString;<br>
 <br>
 Functions ExecDos\* works in two ways.
 Namely, if you specify last parameter "Wait: Boolean" to true it waits for the program, and when it ends returns it's exit code.<br>
-But, if you specify last parameter "Wait: Boolean" to false, it returns program ID, so you can do what you want in the script and check if the process still exists by function IsProcessExists.<br>
+But, if you specify last parameter "Wait: Boolean" to false, it returns program ID, so you can do what you want in the script and check if the process still exists by function IsProcessExists.
+Or, you can wait for the program exit code by function Wait4ProcessExitCode, if you needs it.<br>
 <br>
 <b>Note</b>: you can use functions DosWriteInput\* only if you specify callback function in parameter "ExecOutCallBack\*: TExecOutCallBack\*", other way it do nothing and always returns false.<br>
 <br>